ms-iot/iot-walkthrough/Foreground/Creating/README.md

 }
 ```

-* A [Hamburguer Button]() allows the user to show or collapse the panel.
+* A hamburger button allows the user to show or collapse the panel.
 The code for the button click is:

 ```cs
 private void PanelToggle_Click(object sender, RoutedEventArgs e)